spm/spm-docs/docs/tutorials/beginners/fmri/index.md

 Start up MATLAB and type `spm fmri` at the
 MATLAB prompt.
 SPM will then open in fMRI mode with three windows (1) the top-left or "Menu" window, (2) the bottom-left or "Interactive" window and (3) the right-hand or "Graphics" window.
-Analysis then takes place in three major stages (i) spatial pre-processing, (ii) model specification, review and estimation and (iii) inference.
-These stages organise the buttons in SPM's base window.

 <figure>
 <div class="center">